saikojosh/Ultimail-Provider-Postmark/README.md

 Provider middleware for [Ultimail](https://www.npmjs.org/package/ultimail) that adds support for sending emails via [Postmark](https://postmarkapp.com/).

 ## Quick Start
-You need to configure this middleware as a "provider" using `mailer.configure()` method:
+You need to configure this middleware as an [Ultimail](https://www.npmjs.org/package/ultimail) "provider" using the `mailer.configure()` method:

 ```javascript
 const Ultimail = require(`ultimail`);